-Generally, a significant stock option grant is made within one month of when an executive officer commences employment.
+Generally, a significant stock option grant is made to a new executive officer around the time that executive officer commences employment.
 This grant is made within our guidelines for new-hire grants, consistent with the executive's position.
 The guidelines were developed based on our historical practices and survey data.
 The size of each grant is set at a level that we believe is appropriate to create a meaningful opportunity for stock ownership based upon our company's grant guidelines, the individual's position with us and the individual's potential for future responsibility and promotion.
 The relative weight given to each of these factors varies from individual to individual and all grants to executive officers are approved by the Compensation Committee.

 Each executive officer's performance during the prior year is measured as well as overall corporate performance when follow-on awards are granted and such performance is taken into account when determining equity awards.
 We generally grant follow-on equity awards on an annual basis.
 The terms of the award and the number of shares granted are established to ensure a meaningful incentive to remain an employee of our company.
 All equity awards under our LTIP are granted on the 10th business day of the calendar month in which the grant award is approved.
-There was one long-term equity incentive award granted to all of our executives during fiscal 2011.
-This grant occurred in October 2010 and was considered to be our fiscal 2011 long-term equity incentive award.
-Twenty-five percent of these long-term equity awards vest in October 2011 and the remaining seventy-five percent vests in equal quarterly amounts thereafter through October 2014.
+There was one long-term equity incentive award granted to all of our executives during fiscal 2012.
+This grant occurred in October 2011 and was considered to be our fiscal 2012 long-term equity incentive award.
+Twenty-five percent of these long-term equity awards vest in October 2012 and the remaining seventy-five percent vests in equal quarterly amounts thereafter through October 2015.

-In anticipation of this equity award granted in October 2010, we utilized the technology industry survey data described above in the "Peer Analysis of Executive Compensation" section to obtain comparable market data.
-The long-term equity incentive awards granted in October 2010 were granted with a value that was generally targeted against 50th - 75th percentile of the technology industry survey data obtained.
+In anticipation of this equity award granted in October 2011, we utilized the technology industry compensation data described above in the "Peer Analysis of Executive Compensation" section to obtain comparable market data.
+The long-term equity incentive awards granted in October 2011 were generally targeted against 50th - 75th percentile of the technology industry compensation data obtained.
 This range was used because we believe that we have historically achieved revenue and earnings growth that is in the top tier of companies in our industry.

-In determining the amount of the long-term equity incentive awards granted in October 2010, we reviewed the peer group survey data obtained related to both 1) an estimated value (in dollars) of the award and 2) an estimate percentage of the shares awarded as a percentage of the total common shares outstanding (including outstanding stock options and restricted stock units).
-Our Compensation Committee concluded that, with respect to the position of chief executive officer, the dollar value of the equity award for the chief executive officer compensation should be approximately \$2.0 million and approximately 0.4% of the common shares outstanding.
+In determining the amount of the long-term equity incentive awards granted in October 2011, we reviewed the technology peer group data obtained primarily related to the shares awarded as a percentage of CommVault's total common shares outstanding ("CSO").
+The shares awarded in the CSO calculation utilize an option equivalency approach in which a 2:1 conversion ratio of stock options to full value shares or restricted stock is used.
+To use a balanced approach, we also reviewed the technology peer group data in terms of an estimated value (in dollars) of the potential award.
+Our Compensation Committee concluded that, with respect to the position of chief executive officer, the percentage of CSO should be approximately 0.6%.